 Please don’t get me wrong, there are exceptions out there, and I believe that a few commission-based mechanics may take the time to do it right (I know some of them), but again, they are the exception.
 (Unfortunately these conscientious mechanics may take heat from management for not maximizing profits for the company.)
 Honestly, in our current self-absorbed culture, don’t you think that if given a choice, many mechanics will put their monetary wants and needs above the customers?
 Not to a degree that necessarily compromises safety, but to the point where they will let something go if they believe that it won’t “hurt anything” or compromise quality “too much”.

-Here’s the proof that this situation has gotten completely out of control: There are mechanics out there billing out 80-90 hours of work in a 40-45 hour period (What if your attorney did that?)
-Believe it or not, there are guys making upwards of $130k annually for working on cars!
-(In some parts of the country, even more!)
+Here’s the proof that this situation has gotten completely out of control: There are technicians out there billing out 80-90 hours of work in a 40-45 hour period (What if your attorney did that?)
+Believe it or not, there are commissioned technicians making upwards of $150k annually for working on cars.
+(In some parts of the country, even more.)
 If someone can tell me how on earth you can save that much time on a job without compromising quality, I would like to hear about it.

 Take a survey: While shopping for a European car specialist, ask them: Are your mechanics paid on a commission basis or salary?
 The obvious answer as to why so many shops use commission is that the more hours that the technician can bill for himself, the more he bills for the company.

 Make no mistake about it; the practice of commissioned flat rate does nothing to favor the customer.
 It is solely to benefit the shop and the technician.
 We, at Beck’s, believe it’s time for reform in this area of the industry so that automobile owners get what they deserve.